 Some Android phones also have this feature, and the steps are the same as with iPhones.
 However, instead of Battery Health, it’s under Battery Usage.

 Take note that it’s not available for all brands, though.
-The brands Xiaomi and Oppo, for instance, don’t have it.
-Don’t worry, if your device doesn’t have this feature, you can download a third-party app like AccuBattery.
+I’ve found that Xiaomi and Oppo, for instance, don’t have it.
+Don’t worry; in this case, you can download a third-party app like AccuBattery, a trustworthy app with a 4.7-star rating, 429K reviews, and whopping 10M+ downloads.

 Keep in mind that a fast-draining battery alone might not be a sufficient reason to assume that there’s spyware involved.
 That said, if it happens along with the other signs on this list, then there’s a probability that you’re being tracked.